Skip to content

 HCC2 Modbus TCP Server Configuration

-A HCC2 Modbus Server Instance must be configured to map all HCC2 tags that the application needs into the appropriate Modbus registers.
+A HCC2 Modbus Server instance must be configured to map all HCC2 data points that an application needs to the appropriate Modbus registers.

-Using the Modbus Map Editor, you can add HCC2 tags to your map using the Tag Browser.
-Registers can be marked as read-only or read-write.
+With the Modbus Map Editor, you can add HCC2 data points to your map using the data point/Tag Browser.
+You can mark registers as read-only or read-write.

 Danger

-It is important that you do not attempt to write to internal system tags.
-Doing so could cause unpredictable behavior and interfere with the correct operation of the HCC2.
+Do not attempt to write to internal system data points.
+Doing so could cause unpredictable behavior and interfere with HCC2 operation.

 Example User Tag Creation

-The Modbus Map Editor will create a PDEF (Protocol Definition) file that can be deployed to the HCC2.
-This should be downloaded from the menu at the top of the editor.
+The Modbus Map Editor will create a PDEF (Protocol Definition) file that can be downloaded from the menu at the top of the editor and deployed to the HCC2.

 Tip

-If you have created "User Tags", the download option will raise a warning that the tag does not exist.
-This warning can be safely ignored as the tag will be created once the PDEF file is deployed.
+If you have created "user" data points, the download option will raise a warning that the data point does not exist.
+You can ignore this warning as the data point will be created when the PDEF file is deployed.

-Note that if there are gaps or non-contiguous addresses in the Modbus map, it is advised to set these two flags to True in the Map Editor under the Server Definition section.
-Make sure to download and apply the resulting PDEF file to the Modbus server after making the change: Modbus Address Gap Tolerance
+If there are gaps or non-contiguous addresses in the Modbus map, set two Exception Handling Option flags to True in the Map Editor under the Server Definition section, as shown.
+Then, download and apply the resulting PDEF file to the Modbus server after making the change: Modbus Address Gap Tolerance

 Application Modbus TCP Client Configuration